rstudio/keras3/man-src/layer_string_lookup/3-rendered.md

     `"int"`, the token is included in vocabulary and mapped to index 0.
     In other output modes, the token will not appear in the vocabulary and instances of the mask token in the input will be dropped.
-If set to `None`, no mask term will be added.
-Defaults to `None`.
+If set to `NULL`, no mask term will be added.
+Defaults to `NULL`.
-@param oov_token Only used when `invert` is True.
+@param oov_token Only used when `invert` is TRUE.
 The token to return for OOV
     indices.
 Defaults to `"[UNK]"`.
 @param vocabulary Optional.
 Either an array of integers or a string path to a
     text file.
-If passing an array, can pass a tuple, list, 1D NumPy array, or 1D tensor containing the integer vocbulary terms.
+If passing an array, can pass a list, list, 1D NumPy array, or 1D tensor containing the integer vocbulary terms.
     If passing a file path, the file should contain one line per term in the vocabulary.
 If this argument is set,